mrezabayat/iamsorush/content/posts/lu_decomposition.md

 $U X = Y$

 to find $X$.
 But what is $P$?
-In the first step of decomposition $A = LU$, most of the time we have to joggle lines to make sure diagonals are not zero.
+In the first step of decomposition $A = LU$, most of the time we have to juggle lines to make sure diagonals are not zero.
 We record the final order of rows in $P$, permutation matrix.
 Then we can apply that to $B$ before solving $LY=B$.
 To make the code a little bit more memory efficient I will save both $L$ and $U$ matrices in $A$.
 I will explain it in detail in the example below.

 ## Linear System Example